 Active members contribute to the plan through automatic payroll deductions.
-Employers and members make pension contributions to the basic account and inflation adjustment account.
-Members stop contributing to the plan if they meet any of the following criteria:
+Employers and members make pension contributions to the Basic Account and Inflation Adjustment Account.
+Members stop contributing to the plan once they reach 35 years of service, retire or end their employment with a plan employer.